rjhancock/solaris-vii-games/rules.markdown

 ### Stables with Multiple ‘Mechs

 A stable with multiple ‘Mechs in its line-up is free to switch between ‘Mechs for each match.
-For example, a stable with two ‘Mechs might choose to alternate them between each ladder match or based on knowledge of their opponent.
+For example, a stable with two ‘mechs might choose to alternate them between each ladder match or based on knowledge of their opponent.

+Multi-‘Mech stables may, with their opponents consent, compete in a team match solo.
+This may only take place if the player wishing to play solo in a team match can field the same number of ‘mechs as their opponents e.g. a player with two ‘Mechs could play a team match against two players with one ‘mech each.

 ### Ladder Timescale